richardsc/cmosRworkshop/intro/context-motivation.md

 * It is **free software** and **open source**.
 It was born in 1993 and is still under active development.

-* It is widely used in academia and industry.
+* It is widely used in academia, government, and industry.

 * R provides many built-in code units via specialized packages; it is basically a great toolbox!